 Look for an easy way to track your spending?
 It shouldn’t be some complicated chart that you can’t understand.
 Look for simplicity and ease of use.

-SoFi Money® is a cash management account that helps you understand where you stand with spending, saving, and how to hit your money goals when you want.
+SoFi Checking and Savings® is an online bank account that helps you understand where you stand with spending, saving, and how to hit your money goals when you want.
 Keep track of your spending in your weekly dashboard within the app.

-SoFi Money also allows you to create different vaults within your one account for different savings goals.
+SoFi Checking and Savings also allows you to create different vaults within your one account for different savings goals.
 So you can have a vault specific for your emergency fund or a travel fund to name a few.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.